kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 <img style="float: Center; margin-left: 7em;"  src="/images/Logistic_python/Response.png" width="490" height="489">
 {{< /rawhtml >}}

-This imbalance can negatively impact the variability of model performance metrics as the proportion of customers with a positive response will be relatively low in the testing dataset.
+This imbalance can lead to a high variability of model performance metrics as the proportion of customers with a positive response will be relatively low in the testing dataset.
 Moving on to exploring the categorical features `Education, Marital_Status, Complain, Kidhome,` and `Teenhome`, starting with the `Education,` we can display a side-by side barplot:

 {{< highlight Python >}}
 sns.countplot(data=store_data, x="Education", hue="Response")